 On October 19, 1944, the POWs saw their first American planes in over two years.
 Seventeen B-24s raided the airfield.
 The planes strafed and sank three inter-island boats, sank three sea-planes that were anchored, and then destroyed some of the planes at the airfield.
+From this date on the air raids were constant and the airfield was repeatedly bombed.
 Sgt.
 Rufus W. Smith recalled, “After that, the Japs let us fix some air raid shelters in the compound yard.
 They only wanted us to fix them with only one entrance, but we kept insisting they let us leave both ends open — but only wide enough for one man at a time.”

 After the second air raid, the POWs were ordered to dig three air raid trenches.
 The trenches were five feet deep and four feet wide.
-Each trench could hold 50 men and, at first, had one entrance.
+Each trench could hold 50 men and, at first, had one entrance but the Japanese allowed a second entrance to be added.
 The officers had a smaller trench.
 The Japanese seemed to believe that the POWs were the cause of the air raids so the treatment given to them got worse.
 Sgt.
 Rufus W. Smith recalled, “After that, the Japs let us fix some air raid shelters in the compound yard.
 They only wanted us to fix them with only one entrance, but we kept insisting they let us leave both ends open — but only wide enough for one man at a time.”

 It was December 11, and an American convoy was spotted approaching Palawan, and the Japanese believed this was an invasion force heading to the island.
 According to Smith, “The Japs starting running madly through the camp going on beach defense.
 We picked up from some of them that an American convoy was nearby.”
 The fact was the convoy was heading to the Island of Mindoro just south of Luzon.
 The Japanese believed that Palawan would soon be invaded by the advancing American forces.
 It was on December 13, these orders were issued, “At the time of the enemy landing, if the prisoners of war are harboring an enemy feeling, dispose of them at the appropriate time.”